 - Bake 22-25 minutes (adding time if needed) until the tops of the muffin spring back to the touch.
 The muffins should be lightly browned.

 - Remove from the oven and let cool on a wire rack for 10 minutes.
 Carefully remove each muffin from the tray onto the cooling rack.

 These muffins last for about 4 days if stored in an airtight container in a cool place.

 Ideally, banana bread is made with very ripe bananas.
-I've tried this recipe with only two large bananas and works just as good too!
+I’ve tried this recipe with only two large bananas and works just as well too!